We compete in this market. Here is how the rankings stay honest anyway.

 - Every editor has a published bio on the about page that lists current and prior affiliations relevant to the sales training industry.
 Editors recuse themselves from provider-profile decisions where they have a prior commercial relationship with the provider in question.
 The recusal is logged in the editorial audit.

-- The founder and any other commercial-side stakeholders are recused from editorial decisions involving providers in categories where they have direct commercial interests.
-Specifically, the founder does not participate in the editorial process for the sales training, sales coaching, or fractional sales leadership provider categories.
+- The founders are recused from editorial decisions involving providers in categories where their firms compete.
+Specifically, Carlos and Steve do not participate in the editorial process for the sales training, sales coaching, talent assessment, recruitment, or fractional sales leadership provider categories, including the profiles of Performance Edge, Swanston Growth Advisors, Revenue Bench, and Sandler.
 Decisions in those categories are made by named editors operating under this policy.

-- Reviews submitted from email domains associated with the founder's other commercial entities are auto-flagged in the moderation queue and reviewed by an editor not connected to those entities.
+- Reviews submitted from email domains associated with the founders' firms are auto-flagged in the moderation queue and reviewed by an editor not connected to those firms.
 The internal list of flagged domains is maintained by editorial leadership and audited annually.
 This is also documented in our review policy.

 The bright-line rule.
 No editor, contributor, or commercial-side stakeholder writes about a provider with whom they have an undisclosed commercial relationship.
 When a connection exists, it is either disclosed in the byline or the editor recuses themselves.
 We would rather lose the speed of one published guide than the credibility of the whole directory.